Our clothes get old, bleed and might be smelly too.

 With that in mind we wanted to write a piece outlining our practices, how we approach our products and what you can expect of them.

-You can read our full manifesto here, but in short, our mission statement is to explore what it means to make natural clothes.
+You can read our full manifesto here, but in short, our mission statement in large part is to explore what it means to make natural clothes.
 We use natural fibres and dye them with natural dyes then send them off into the world to be their natural selves.
 Almost all our clothing is made of 100% plant material (and we’re working on the rest, or using other materials that provide some kind of sustainable solution - we don't hate plastic we just don’t think it’s being used very cleverly).

 The way we make things is much closer to wine making than manufacturing clothes.
 We design things with a look and feel in mind, but how they ultimately turn out is completely down to the soil, the plant, the weather that year and even little changes like humidity and acidity.